-- 1. Maintain an overall grade point average of at least 3.0 or higher.
+- 1. Students must maintain an overall grade point average of at least 3.0 or higher.
 If the overall grade point average is below a 3.0, the student will be placed on academic probation. - 2.
 A student should not be on academic probation for two consecutive semesters.
 If that situation arises, the Progress and Promotions Committee may consider Program dismissal. - 3.
-All students must pass a comprehensive preclinical summative evaluation before entering the clinical phase of the program.
-This evaluation will consist of written, clinical performance, and professional components.
-If a student fails the written or clinical performance exams twice, he/she will be required to complete a specified remediation regimen for at least five (5) weeks and will start clinical rotations on a delayed cycle.
-A passing score on the written component must be no more than two standard deviations below the class mean. - 4.
-An overall preclinical grade point average of at least 3.0 is required to progress to the clinical phase of the program.
-If a student does not meet the minimum GPA, he/she will be required to remediate for the duration of at least five (5) weeks (but could be increased in five (5) week increments) in areas of individual academic needs. - 5.
-A PA Program GPA of 3.0 must be achieved in order to graduate from the program. - 6.
-If a student does not maintain an average program GPA of 3.0, he/she must remediate to the satisfaction of the Progress and Promotions Committee before graduation will be granted. - 7.
-Demonstrate acceptable levels of maturity, integrity and other attitudes and behaviors normally expected of health professionals before progressing to the clinical phase and before releasing a student for graduation - 8.
-Students must be free from professional probation status in the Physician Assistant Program before progressing to the clinical phase and before graduating. - 9.
+All students must pass a comprehensive summative evaluation before entering the clinical phase of the Program and before advancement to graduation status.
+This evaluation will consist of written, clinical performance, and professional components. - 4.
+An overall preclinical grade point average of at least 3.0 is required to progress to the clinical phase of the Program.
+A PA Program GPA of 3.0 must be achieved to graduate from the Program. - 5.
+The student must have an end of Program GPA of at least 3.0 in order to be advanced to graduation status. - 6.
+Students must demonstrate acceptable levels of maturity, integrity, and professional behavior normally expected of health professionals. - 7.
+Students on any type of probationary status in the Program will not be eligible for advancement to the clinical phase or graduation. - 8.
+Students must successfully complete all elements of the clinical phase as set forth in the Clinical Handbook to be eligible for graduation. - 9.
 Students must be free of any impediments to licensure or performance as a PA.